Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Description of

 and the normalisation factor is \footnote{ In \cite{Hurley02} the extra factor for HG stars is not included and the one for WDs does not include the mass of the donor.
 However, both are included in the most-updated version of {\sc bse} and {\sc mobse}.}

 where all the quantities are in solar units.
 In this work, $M_\mathrm{max,SMT}=5 \ \Msun$, as originally reported in \cite{Hurley02}.
-For giant-like stars (i.e., all the stars that developed a core/envelope structure), we limit the mass transfer to the thermal rate (equation 60 in \citealt{Hurley02}), while for all the other stellar types (MS stars and WR stars without a CO core) the limit is set by the dynamical rate (equation 62 in \citealt{Hurley02}).
+For giant-like stars (i.e., all the stars that developed a core/envelope structure), we limit the mass transfer to the thermal rate (Eq.~60 in \citealt{Hurley02}), while for all the other stellar types (MS stars and WR stars without a CO core) the limit is set by the dynamical rate (Eq.~62 in \citealt{Hurley02}).